rstroop/nch-bootcamp/README.md

 ###Instructions###
 Today we will set up a local Jenkins instance to build and test our project.

-1. Download the latest Jenkins WAR (Web Archive) [here](https://updates.jenkins-ci.org/download/war/) or get our USB copy
+1. Download the latest Jenkins WAR (Web Archive) [here](https://updates.jenkins-ci.org/download/war/) or get our USB copy.
 1. Download the EAP 6.4.0 Zip archive and unzip (or get our USB copy).
 1. Drop the jenkins.war file inside the $EAP_HOME/standalone/deployments directory.
 1. Create an empty file in the deployments directory suffixed with "dodeploy" with the following command:
 ```
 	touch jenkins.war.dodeploy